kailash-manasarovar/statement/docs/timeline/2024/january.md

 #### Taking the piss out of the boyfriend meme

+- If they can take the piss, so can I.
 - I post responses to the boyfriend hack, as I do with all the hacker foolishness.
 - Here's a few examples of my piss-take responses to the boyfriend ridiculousness.